pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 There's one last hitch.
 Pygame doesn't show things on screen as you draw them.
 Instead it waits until you tell it to do it.
 This can be a bit annoying at first, but it is much faster because it allows the computer to do less work.

-Once you have drawn the image on the screen, you tell pygame that the screen is ready by running this code:
+Once you have drawn the image on the screen, you tell Pygame that the screen is ready by running this code:

 ```python
 pygame.display.flip()